saurabhsen24/techdemy/README.md

 # Techdemy App

 Its a educational website where people can buy course to enhance their skill.
+Most of the features of this app is inspired from udemy like adding courses to the cart, buying courses and review it.

 ## App Demo Video